 Purdue University is committed to advancing the mental health and well-being of its students.
-If you or someone you know is feeling overwhelmed, depressed, and/or in need of support, services are available.
-For help, such individuals should contact Counseling and Psychological Services (CAPS) at (765)494-6995 and http://www.purdue.edu/caps/ during and after hours, on weekends and holidays, or through its counselors physically located in the Purdue University Student Health Center (PUSH) during business hours.
+If you or someone you know is feeling overwhelmed, depressed, and/or in need of mental health support, services are available.
+For help, such individuals should contact Counseling and Psychological Services (CAPS) at 765-494-6995 during and after hours, on weekends and holidays, or by going to the CAPS office on the second floor of the Purdue University Student Health Center (PUSH) during business hours.
+The CAPS website also offers resources specific to situations such as COVID-19.